 In this post, I want to highlight a few more key nutrients that are too-often overlooked as players in your child's brain function.
 Attending to them could help your child calm down, focus better, have more stable moods.

-Conventionally, there are two micronutrient categories: vitamins and minerals.
+Conventionally, there are two categories of micronutrients: vitamins and minerals.

-In my Resilience Roadmap program we go deeper and I outline 5 categories of micronutrients: Vitamins, Minerals, Enzymes, Bacteria, Phyto-(plant) chemicals.
+When families follow our Resilience Roadmap though, we go deeper and outline 5 categories of micronutrients: Vitamins, Minerals, Enzymes, Bacteria, Phyto-(plant) chemicals.

-When it comes to assessing a child's diet, only a few (like calcium and iron) typically take the spotlight while many get overlooked.
+When it comes to assessing a child's diet, only a few micronutrients (like calcium and iron) typically take the spotlight while too many get overlooked.

 I'm highlighting three micronutrients in this post.
 These are by no means the only nutrients to consider.
-But since they're rarely talked about in doctor visits I don't want you to miss them because they're really important to your chlid's brain health and function...
+But since they're rarely talked about in doctor visits I don't want you to miss them because they're really important to your child's brain health and function.